What is the Perpetual Inventory System?

 Perpetual inventory systems are not widely used by major companies because they are time-consuming and take time away from employees who may otherwise be actively engaging in sales.

-In recent years, however, as technology begins to take over every part of business and accounting practices and inventory can be calculated through the use of computers and scanners, perpetual inventory systems are becoming less burdensome.
+In recent years, however, as technology begins to take over every part of business and accounting practices and inventory can be calculated through the use of computers and scanners, perpetual inventory tracking is becoming less burdensome.

 Perpetual vs. Periodic Inventory Systems

-The primary issue that companies face under such the periodic inventory system is the fact that there is a lapse in updated inventory information and accounting for COGS between inventories.
-It means that managers and higher-level executives only receive periodic updates on the state of a company’s inventory and earnings.
+The primary issue that companies face under the periodic inventory system is the fact that there is a lapse in updated inventory information and accounting for COGS between inventories.
+This means that managers and higher-level executives only receive periodic updates on the state of a company’s inventory and earnings.

 Perpetual inventories are the solution to such an issue, giving accurate and updated information about inventory, COGS, and earnings continuously in real time.

-The primary benefit of a perpetual inventory system is that it provides managers, executives, and investors with pertinent statistics on the state of the company on a timelier basis.
-It, in turn, enables them to make positive moves for growth and to catch any issues before they become exaggerated.
+The primary benefit of this is that it provides managers, executives, and investors with pertinent statistics on the state of the company on a timelier basis.
+That, in turn, enables them to make positive moves for growth and to catch any issues before they become exaggerated.